hatertron3000/meal-planner/README.md

 yarn dev
 ```

 Your app should be up and running on [http://localhost:3000](http://localhost:3000)!
-If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).

 You will either see a calendar or an error message.
 If you see an error message, ensure that you have provided the correct `MONGODB_URI` environment variable.